Jenina1048510/history/README.md

-The ancient city of Rome was founded in 753 BC.
+The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.